Angelo Dawkins

 Gary Gordon (born July 24, 1990) is an American professional wrestler.
-He is signed to WWE, where he performs on the SmackDown brand under the ring name Angelo Dawkins.
-He is one-half of the Street Profits with Montez Ford, where they are two-time WWE Tag Team Champions, one-time World Tag Team Champions, and one-time NXT Tag Team Champions.
+He is signed to WWE, where he performs on the Raw brand under the ring name Angelo Dawkins.
+He is one-half of the Street Profits with Montez Ford.

 Early life

 Gary Gordon was born on July 24, 1990 in Fairfield, Ohio.
-During his collegiate days, Gordon was a three-sport athlete, competing nationally in american football, wrestling, and track.
+During his collegiate days, Gordon was a three-sport athlete, competing nationally in football, wrestling, and track.